 - What websites do they visit?

 - What social media platforms do they hang out on?

-- What hobbies or interests does your avatar have?
+- What hobbies or interests does your customer avatar have?

-- Does your avatar have their own language or jargon (like a surfer)?
+- If your customer avatar has its own language or jargon (like a surfer)?

 - What’s the ONE thing they crave above all else?